Dubjay18/IZUMI/DEVELOPER_HANDBOOK.md

 * **How**:
   * Uses **Viem** for ultra-fast JSON-RPC interactions with our EVM chains.
   * Dynamically derives child wallets for savers and borrowers using a single master seed and standard HD derivation paths (`m/44'/60'/0'/0/index`).
-  * Manages gas sponsorships automatically (deposits ETH and USDC tokens to borrower accounts to establish the Quest collateral backing).
+  * Manages gas sponsorships automatically (deposits ETH and USDC tokens to borrower accounts to establish the collateral backing).
   * **Concurrency Protection**: Implements a TypeScript **Mutex lock** to prevent transaction nonce collisions when multiple deposits or webhooks fire simultaneously.

 ---